petebachant/boom/README.md

 BOOM runs on macOS and Linux.
 You'll need:

-- `Docker` and `docker-compose`: used to run the database, cache/task queue, and `Kafka`;
+- `Docker` and `docker compose`: used to run the database, cache/task queue, and `Kafka`;
 - `Rust` (a systems programming language) `>= 1.55.0`;
 - `Python` (a high-level programming language) `>= 3.10`: we recommend using `uv` to create a virtual environment with the required Python dependencies.
+- `wget` and `tar`: used to download and extract the ZTF alerts for testing purposes.

 ### Installation steps:

 #### macOS

 - Docker: On macOS we recommend using [Docker Desktop](https://www.docker.com/products/docker-desktop) to install docker.
 You can download it from the website, and follow the installation instructions.
 The website will ask you to "choose a plan", but really you just need to create an account and stick with the free tier that offers all of the features you will ever need.
-Once installed, you can verify the installation by running `docker --version` in your terminal, and `docker compose --version` to check that docker compose is installed as well.
+Once installed, you can verify the installation by running `docker --version` in your terminal, and `docker compose version` to check that docker compose is installed as well.
 - Rust: You can either use [rustup](https://www.rust-lang.org/tools/install) to install Rust, or you can use [Homebrew](https://brew.sh/) to install it.
 If you choose the latter, you can run `brew install rust` in your terminal.
 We recommend using rustup, as it allows you to easily switch between different versions of Rust, and to keep your Rust installation up to date.
 Once installed, you can verify the installation by running `rustc --version` in your terminal.
 You also want to make sure that cargo is installed, which is the Rust package manager.
 You can verify this by running `cargo --version` in your terminal.
 - Python: We strongly recommend using [uv](https://docs.astral.sh/uv/getting-started/installation/) to manage your python installation and virtual environments.
 You can install it with `brew`, `pip`, or using the [install script](https://docs.astral.sh/uv/getting-started/installation/#install-script).
 We recommend the later.
 Once installed, you can verify the installation by running `uv --version` in your terminal.
+- `wget` and `tar`: `tar` is already installed on macOS, but you can install `wget` with `brew install wget` or any other package manager you prefer.

 #### Linux

 - Docker: You can either install Docker Desktop (same instructions as for macOS), or you can just install Docker Engine.
 The latter is more lightweight.
 You can follow the [official installation instructions](https://docs.docker.com/engine/install/) for your specific Linux distribution.
 If you only installed Docker Engine, you'll want to also install [docker compose](https://docs.docker.com/compose/install/).
-Once installed, you can verify the installation by running `docker --version` in your terminal, and `docker compose --version` to check that docker compose is installed as well.
+Once installed, you can verify the installation by running `docker --version` in your terminal, and `docker compose version` to check that docker compose is installed as well.
 - Rust: You can use [rustup](https://www.rust-lang.org/tools/install) to install Rust.
 Once installed, you can verify the installation by running `rustc --version` in your terminal.
 You also want to make sure that cargo is installed, which is the Rust package manager.
 You can verify this by running `cargo --version` in your terminal.
 - Python: We strongly recommend using [uv](https://docs.astral.sh/uv/getting-started/installation/) to manage your python installation and virtual environments.
 You can install it with `pip`, or using the [install script](https://docs.astral.sh/uv/getting-started/installation/#install-script).
 We recommend the later.
 Once installed, you can verify the installation by running `uv --version` in your terminal.
+- `wget` and `tar`: Most Linux distributions come with `wget` and `tar` pre-installed.
+If not, you can install them with your package manager.

 ## Setup